Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Understanding Loan-To-Value (LTV)

-Before exploring the liquidation mechanisms, it's essential to understand how LTV is calculated and what it represents.
+Before exploring liquidation, it's essential to understand how LTV is calculated and what it represents.

 How to Calculate LTV